How to Install a Drywall Ceiling

 What Is Drywall?

-Probably should have led with this section, honestly—drywall is gypsum plaster sandwiched between thick paper sheets.
+Probably should have led with this topic, to be honest—drywall is gypsum plaster sandwiched between thick paper sheets.
 It’s lightweight, easy to cut, and simple to install, making it popular for interior walls and ceilings.

 Materials and Tools